Predicting sub-population specific viral evolution: Experiments

 \textbf{Metrics:}\quad To measure how well our model and baselines predict future distributions of viral proteins, we used two metrics: negative log-likelihood (NLL) and reverse negative log-likelihood (reverse NLL)~\citep{rev_nll1, rev_nll2}.
 The NLL is the average negative log-likelihood of observed sequences occurring at the testing time and locations estimated by our model and baselines.
 The reverse NLL is the average negative log-likelihood of sequences generated by our model and baselines for given testing times and locations, as estimated by oracle models.
 The oracle models are trained on all available data in each location independently, including sequences in the testing periods.
 The lower NLL favors models with higher diversity, while the lower reverse NLL favors models with higher specificity.
 By adjusting the temperature of our models and baselines, we can trade off between diversity and specificity, thereby obtaining the Pareto-frontier in the NLL and reverse NLL space.
 The Pareto-frontier closer to the lower NLL and reverse NLL corner indicates better model performance.
 We generated 1500 sequences by our model and baselines with temperatures 0.2, 0.4, 0.6, 0.8, and 1.0.
 For each model, we obtained the average Pareto frontier by averaging the NLLs and reverse NLLs across testing locations and times with sufficient data.
 To alleviate the variance caused by the oracle models, we calculated the reverse NLLs by three different oracle models, as illustrated in Appendix ~\ref{appendix:oracle}.

 Inspired by \cite{evescape}, we also investigate the ability of our model to predict the prevalent proteins in the future.
-We generate 50 and 500 sequences with the highest probabilities using beam search~\citep{sutskever2014sequence} and calculate their \textit{coverage}, defined as the ground-truth frequencies of these sequences occurring in the testing time and locations.
+We generate \pink{100, 300} and 500 sequences with the highest probabilities using beam search~\citep{sutskever2014sequence} and calculate their \textit{coverage}, defined as the ground-truth frequencies of these sequences occurring in the \pink{next three months at different} locations.
 In contrast to the focus of \cite{evescape} on single amino-acid substitutions, we focus on the coverage at the protein sequence level, considering exact matches between the generated sequences and the real-world circulating sequences.
 We only evaluate performance for \cov{} due to the sparsity of available data for \flu{}.
 We compare the median of coverage across testing times and locations.

 \textbf{Implementation:}\quad While the transmission rate matrix is not necessarily symmetric, assuming it is a real symmetric matrix is beneficial for training stability and acceleration.
 Thus, in practice, we parameterize the transmission rate matrix $A_\theta(x)$ as a positive and real symmetric matrix.